EGA-archive/LocalEGA/docs/inbox.rst

 the user is locked within their home folder, which is done by using `RootedFileSystem
 <https://github.com/apache/mina-sshd/blob/master/sshd-core/src/main/java/org/apache/sshd/common/file/root/RootedFileSystem.java>`_.

-The user's home directory is created when its credentials upon successful login.
+The user's home directory is created upon successful login.
 Moreover, for each user, we detect when the file upload is completed and compute its checksum.
 This information is provided to CentralEGA via a :doc:`shovel mechanism on the local message broker <connection>`.
-We can configure default cache TTL via ``CACHE_TTL`` env var.
+We can configure default cache TTL via ``CACHE_TTL`` environment variable.

 Configuration
 ^^^^^^^^^^^^^